Kinto/kinto/docs/api.rst

 `See all article attributes <https://github.com/mozilla-services/readinglist/wiki/API-Design-proposal#data-model>`_

-A ``Total-Records`` header is sent back to indicate the total number of records included in the response.
+A ``Total-Records`` header is sent back to indicate the estimated total number of records included in the response.

 A header ``Last-Modified`` will provide the current timestamp of the collection (*see Server timestamps section*).
 It is likely to be used by client to provide ``If-Modified-Since`` or ``If-Unmodified-Since`` headers in subsequent requests.

 Filtering